joshterrill/public-bookmarks/README.md

 ```

 ### Todo
-* Define bookmark folders[] to sync as part of user registration
-* Add upsert calls on `Bookmarks` collection
 * Create Github action to build releasees for all targets based on pushes to master
 * Add support for other browsers such as Edge, Firefox, Safari